gildas-lormeau/zip.js/docs/interfaces/ZipDirectoryEntryExportOptions.md

 > `optional` **readerOptions?**: [`ZipReaderConstructorOptions`](ZipReaderConstructorOptions.md)

-The options passed to the Reader instances
+The options passed to the Reader instances.

+#### Remarks

+The [ZipReaderOptions#password](ZipReaderOptions.md#password) option must be set here to export entries imported from an encrypted zip file, since the [ZipDirectoryEntryExportOptions#password](ZipWriterConstructorOptions.md#password) option sets the password used to encrypt the exported zip file instead.

 ***